uscvex/RobotCode/TurningPoint/BullyBotCode/README.txt

 Once you're done, save and close the files and go back the terminal Type
 > git status
-You should no see a message listing the files you modified
+You should now see a message listing the files you modified

 Type
-> git add {TurningPoint/BullyBotCode/filename}
+> git add {TurningPoint/BullyBotCode/BullyBotV{1/2}/filename}
 For each of the files you want to save

 Now type